h4rvey-g/Note-Blog/content/USMLE/Cardiology/Hypercalcemia.md

 	- Due to acquired renal ADH resistance.
 Although ADH is being secreted, the kidneys no longer respond to it adequately (nephrogenic [[diabetes insipidus|diabetes insipidus]]).

 ![[Pasted image 20230622205511.png|Pasted image 20230622205511.png]]

+# Treatment
+---
+- Consider [[calcitonin|calcitonin]] for rapid-onset, short-term control of hypercalcemia.
+- Bisphosphonates for slow-onset, long-term control of hypercalcemia